 This heroic image was cemented in other media.
 Artist Bernard Hailstone, also an AFS fireman, painted many portraits of the men, and less frequently women, of the fire brigades including his portraits of Frederick Charles Reville and Andrew Nures Nabaro, both winners of the George Medal for civilian bravery.
-Both paintings are extremely similar to military portraits and show men in uniform with their helmets under one arm while stood against a plain background.
+Both paintings are extremely similar to military portraits and show men in uniform, with their helmets under one arm, while stood against a plain background.
 Indeed, other than the specific uniform worn there is very little to distinguish these portraits from conventional military portraits.
 What this perhaps suggests is that in undertaking confirmed acts of bravery, for which they had been awarded medals, it was deemed appropriate to depict them in a way analogous to the military ideal.
 This hints at the high esteem which the fire services were held in at the height of the Blitz.
 The meaning of the military-style portraits is also underlined by the fact that Hailstone did not depict women in the same way.
 For example, Hailstone’s portrait of Barbara Mary Rendell, a member of the AFS and winner of the British Empire Medal awarded to civilians for their bravery, shows her seated at her desk.
 She is clearly at work and her demure seated position is more reminiscent of traditional portraits of women than a person who has undertaken an act of bravery worthy of commendation.
 Moreover, the inclusion of a telephone links her firmly to the administrative work which was the task ascribed to women in the fire services and so reinforces her femininity by connecting her to the more conventional female role of secretary or clerical worker.
 Perhaps this was Hailstone’s attempt to reinforce her femininity despite her actions which defied gender stereotypes.
 This is underlined by her well-kept hair and red lipstick.
 What this highlights is the differing meanings of dangerous actions for men and women.
 A woman had transgressed gender boundaries by performing brave actions under enemy fire and was therefore depicted in an acceptably feminine way.
 However, men undertaking similarly brave acts were elevated to the same status as the most lauded section of society: the military.

 Ordinary Heroes